wenhaojiangsoc/statslab23/README.md

 ### Lab 1 Basic of R and Rstudio, R Markdown, LaTeX (9/8/2023)
 + Lab 1 covers the introduction R and to Rstudio, LaTeX, data structures in R, basic data cleaning, and a guidance to assignment 1.
 + Preview lab notes: [Lab 1](https://htmlpreview.github.io/?https://github.com/wenhaojiangsoc/statslab/blob/main/lab1/lab1.html)
++ Download the lab folder from the link: https://download-directory.github.io/.
+I will explain in lab.